PUBLICATIONS circle 14 Nov 2024

 In brief

-The case of Noosa Shire Council v Noosa Airfield Pty Ltd & Anor (No 2) [2024] QPEC 38 concerned an application in pending proceedings by Noosa Shire Council (Council) to the Planning and Environment Court of Queensland (Court) seeking non-party disclosure (Disclosure Application) from some identified commercial aircraft operators at Noosa Airfield (Airfield) and the regulatory authorities, Civil Aviation Safety Authority (CASA) and Airservices Australia (AA).
+The case of Noosa Shire Council v Noosa Airfield Pty Ltd & Anor (No 2) [2024] QPEC 38 concerned an application in pending proceedings by the Noosa Shire Council (Council) to the Planning and Environment Court of Queensland (Court) seeking non-party disclosure (Disclosure Application) from some identified commercial aircraft operators at Noosa Airfield (Airfield) and the regulatory authorities, being the Civil Aviation Safety Authority (CASA) and Airservices Australia (AA).

 The Court considered the following issues: